A 3 part series by Courtney. Here is part 1.

 “Mom, she was better yesterday, I swear.
 She had no tubes, and she wasn’t in pain.
 Mom-she was sleeping.
 I have to go with you, I have to see.”
 She is becoming hysterical.
 Her biggest champion is gone.
-Their relationship was incredibly close, and tight knit.
+Their relationship was incredibly close and tight-knit.
 The day my daughter was born, was the day my mother fell in love again.
 They had a connection I would have never been able to touch.
-I don’t let her come, it’s a moment for my brothers and I only.
-The next time she sees my mother, is in a scattering tube, placed gently in a velvet bag.
-Its then put onto a place of honor, next to a picture of a younger, happier version of my mother.
+I don’t let her come, it’s a moment for my brothers and me only.
+The next time she sees my mother is in a scattering tube, placed gently in a velvet bag.
+It's then put onto a place of honour, next to a picture of a younger, happier version of my mother.
 Keeley stares at the arrangement of photos, and memories for an incredibly long time.
 The funeral moves around her.
 My daughter, never mentions the day again.

 Someone hands me my cell phone, “Use the house phone call your dad now.”
 My brother now up and confused calls my ex-husband-come right away there’s something wrong.
 I’m still standing in front of the empty bed, with the note, he hasn’t seen she’s not here.
 He hasn’t realized what was wrong until he hears me say the words to the dispatcher.

 “My daughter has run away.
 She’s Missing, please, please help me.”

 All anyone in my house hears is a one-sided conversation.
 I’m trying to keep calm and listen to the precise to-do list I’ve been handed.
 I’m checking to see what’s missing, her headphones, her phone, money from my purse.
 Clothes, her laptop-all gone.